dustinpfister/nodejs-example-word-count-history/README.md

 # nodejs-example-word-count-history

-This is a nodejs example that will create a list of commits for a git folder that has markdown files in it
+I would like to have a nodejs example that will function as a comand line tool that will create a collection of objects for each blog post in a git folder.
+Each object for a post will contain a wordCount property that will be an array of objects, one for each commit where the file was creeated or edited.
+An object in this wordCount aray will of course have a word count for the post at that state, along with a date object for the commit.

+These objects can then be used to create reports that will help me to track my writing productivity.

 ## manual git command examples